 Here are step by step instructions on how to use adhesive vinyl to make a water bottle decal!
-Learn tips and tricks for cutting and weeding your adhesive vinyl, as well as adhering it using transfer tape.
+Learn tips and tricks for cutting and weeding your adhesive vinyl sheets, as well as adhering it using transfer tape.

 As always, if you have any questions, let me know in the comments!